cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 8. Your newly deployed Production BOSH is ready to use.

-9. _Optional_: Delete micro BOSH deployment
+9. _Optional_: Delete micro BOSH deployment.

 ## vCenter Configuration ##